 Finding the best telescope isn’t just about what’s popular, but it is heavily dependent on what fits within your budget and what is good for you long term.
-Several variables come into play with this, and that is where this guide will be beneficial to those that are interested in meeting these challenges.
-The best telescope guide will act as your all in one source for finding the perfect telescope for either yourself or another individual.
+Several variables come into play with this, and that is where this telescope reviews guide will be beneficial to those that are interested in meeting these challenges.
+This telescope guide will act as your all in one source for finding the perfect telescope for either yourself or another individual.
 It covers all levels, all important models, and most importantly it covers features that take care of the consumer.
-Without further ado here is the best telescope guide that will help you from top to bottom.
+Without further ado here is our list with the top telescopes that will hopefully help you from top to bottom.

 - Orion 10012 SkyScanner

 - Dimensions: 14 x 9.5 x 9.5 inches

 - Weight: 9.75 pounds shipping

 - Brand: Celestron

 - Dimensions: 3.94 x 5.12 x 14.96 inches